Resilient Distributed Estimation Through Adversary Detection: Distributed Estimation and Adversary Detection

 \subsection{$\mathcal{FRDE}$ Algorithm}

-For all times $t = 0, 1, \dots$, each agent $n$ computes an estimate $x_n(t)$ of the parameter $\theta^*$ and a flag value $\pi_n(t)$.
-The flag value $\pi_n(t)$ takes values of either ``Attack'' or ``No Attack'', corresponding to whether or not agent $n$ has detected an attack.
-We say that the distributed algorithm has detected an adversarial agent if for some $t$ and $n$, $\pi_n(t) = \text{Attack}$, and we say that the distributed algorithm has not detected an adversarial agent if for all $t$ and all $n$, $\pi_n(t) = \text{No Attack}$.\footnote{By Assumption~\ref{ass: normalConnected}, $G_{\mathcal{N}}$ is connected, so once a single agent $n \in \mathcal{N}$ detects an attack (i.e., $\pi_n(t) = \text{Attack}$), it can communicate this detection to all other agents in $\mathcal{N}$.} The flag $\pi_n (t) = \text{``Attack''}$ indicates that there exists an adversarial agent in the network but does not identify which agent(s) is (are) adversarial.
+Each iteration of $\mathcal{FRDE}$ follows three main steps: \begin{enumerate*} \item Message Passing, \item Estimate Update, and \item Adversary Detection \end{enumerate*}.
+At each $t = 0, 1, \dots$, each agent $n$ computes an estimate $x_n(t)$ of the parameter $\theta^*$ and a flag value $\pi_n(t)$.
+The flag $\pi_n(t)$ takes values of either ``Attack'' or ``No Attack,'' depending if agent $n$ detects an attack.
+We say that the distributed algorithm has detected an adversarial agent if for some $t$ and $n$, $\pi_n(t) = \text{Attack}$, and we say that the distributed algorithm has not detected an adversarial agent if for all $t$ and all $n$, $\pi_n(t) = \text{No Attack}$.\footnote{By Assumption~\ref{ass: normalConnected}, $G_{\mathcal{N}}$ is connected, so, once a single agent $n \in \mathcal{N}$ detects an attack, it communicates this detection to all other agents in $\mathcal{N}$.} The flag $\pi_n (t) = \text{``Attack''}$ indicates that there exists an adversarial agent in the network but does not identify which agent(s) is (are) adversarial.